- Main house - Det. period converted barn - 594 sq m/ 6354 sq ft (approx)

 The Painsbridge Estate is entered from the Wallingford Road which is a lane leading out of the centre of the village and there is an electrically operated gate securing access just before the beginning of the very long and imposing entrance drive, the majority of which is tarmacadam laid and leads past very pretty farmland.

 The Painsbridge Estate could become a fine equestrian holding if so desired.
-It has a number of out buildings which could be converted to loose boxes if so desired with plenty of room for the erection of maybe an indoor school of barn style construction subsect to planning permission, and also perhaps an outdoor ménage, also subject to planning permission.
+It has a number of out buildings which could be converted to loose boxes if so desired with plenty of room for the erection of maybe an indoor school of barn style constructionor perhaps an outdoor ménage, subject to planning permission.

 There are three unlisted 18th century residential properties on the estate which are shown as Lots 1, 3 and 4.